Coastal Boating AccessNorth Carolina Marine & Estuary Foundation

 Our Solution

-To provide clean, convenient access to our sounds and waterways, the NC Marine & Estuary Foundation teamed up with the NC Wildlife Resources Commission.
-Since 2022, our Foundation has provided financial support to assist the Commission with maintenance and infrastructure repairs at the following boating access areas:
+To provide clean, convenient access to our sounds and waterways, the our Foundation has partnered with the NC Wildlife Resources Commission.
+Since 2022, NCMEF has provided financial support to assist the Commission with maintenance and infrastructure repairs at the following boating access areas: Manns Harbor (Croatan Sound), Swan Quarter (Pamlico Sound), Beaufort (Taylor’s Creek), Snow’s Cut (Carolina Beach), Oak Island (Southport), Straits Landing (Harkers Island), Wrightsville Beach (ICW), Weldon (Roanoke River).

 Each access site is ADA compliant and engineered to provide smooth launching and retrieving of vessels.
-Of the eight boating access sites included in this partnership, two were recently renovated with infrastructure repairs.
+Of the eight boating access sites included in this partnership, two were recently renovated with infrastructure repairs: Straits Landing and Wrightsville Beach.
+We continuously evaluate these sites and others to identify future needs and ensure they remain safe, accessible, and well-maintained for years to come, providing free access to our fisheries.